- MA Fine Art (Photography)

 MA Fine Art (Photography) runs over one year and is divided into three trimesters.

 Begin to take chances and challenge your creative processes.
 You’ll interrogate your existing knowledge and develop skills in an environment that encourages playfulness and artistic risk-taking.
-You can experiment freely in our wide variety of specialist facilities, open studio and workshop spaces, with expert technical support.
+You can experiment freely in our wide variety of specialist facilities, open studio spaces, and technical workshops – where expert support is on-hand.

-Building on the work in the first trimester, you’ll maintain an experimental approach but start to narrow your focus.
-Academic staff will help you evaluate your initial developments and refine your working strategy.
-You’ll be encouraged to pay greater attention to the presentation of your practice and to test how resolved works relate to each other in, as well as to the spaces of, appropriate exhibition sites.
+Building on the work in the first trimester, you’ll maintain an experimental approach, but start to narrow your focus.
+We’ll help you evaluate your initial studio developments and refine your working strategy.
+You’ll be encouraged to pay greater attention to the presentation of your practice and to test how finished works relate to each other in, as well as to the spaces of, exhibition sites.

-In your final trimester, you’ll work in the studio with increasing independence – demonstrating your progress in establishing a professional practice.
-You’ll set your own line of enquiry for your Master’s Project, working to a proposal of your devising, which contextualises your work within your specialist discipline at an appropriate level for your Master’s studies.
-The year culminates in your final Degree Show.
+You’ll work in the studio with increasing independence as you establish a professional practice.
+You’ll devise and complete your Master’s Project, working to a proposal which contextualises your work within your specialist discipline and leads to your final Degree Show.

-Your progress is evaluated by formative assessment (throughout the course) and summative assessment (at the end of each trimester), through a mixture of methods including exhibitions, verbal/visual presentations, research folders/blogs and written assignments.
+Your progress is evaluated throughout the course and at the end of each trimester through a mixture of exhibitions, verbal/visual presentations, research folders/blogs and written assignments.

 You’ll learn through lectures, talks, taught sessions, individual and group tutorials, and studio critiques and seminars.
 Visiting lecturers and seminars with external professionals and internationally renowned designers and artists will help you determine where your current practice sits within the industry.